Deductible expenses for self-employed workers in Spain

 - Personal leisure

-Key requirements for the Treasury to accept an expense
+Key requirements for the Tax Agency to accept an expense

 To avoid problems: